 A Sweet Nighttime Story for Little Ones

 When the Costa Rican cop tried to pull us over, we decided we didn't have the time nor the money for that, so we didn't stop.
 The adrenaline was flowing through our veins like used beer through the Munich sewers during Oktoberfest.
-And I believe it was my leather briefcase in the back that gave us courage..
+And I believe it was my leather briefcase in the back that gave us courage.
+This reminded me of our other trip in Tunisia, North Africa, but that time Jonathan had a diplomatic passport so it didn't bother us to stop.

-When my little brother, Jonathan, downshifted and put on the gas, I looked back and saw the cop running to his car.
+When my little brother, Jonathan, who now handles corporate sales for me, downshifted and put on the gas, I looked back and saw the cop running to his car.
 Well, there was so much traffic on that road that it must have taken a little bit for him to merge onto the road.
 And by then, we had put a good number more cars between us.
 Over the next 10 minutes, we flew over some hills and smashed over dozens and dozens of potholes and passed a whole bunch more cars on the crowded highway.
 Did you know that if you hit a fairly big pothole at 80 mph, you hardly feel it?

 Good thing for us, Costa Rica is known for having more potholes than there are stars in the heavens, and that's what helped us out.
 You see, the cop had to slow down to go over and around them so he wouldn't destroy his car and we were driving a rental car.
+If it would have been a Land Cruiser or a leather briefcase, that would have been different.
 After about 10 minutes at breakneck speeds, we turned down a little side road just in case the policeman had radioed ahead.
 And a glorious side road it was.
-It was an absolutely gorgeous place to explore while we let everything calm down.
+It was an absolutely gorgeous place to explore, complete with waterfalls, while we let everything calm down.
 That cop never did catch us, so technically, I guess the chase is still on.

 Now I can't guarantee you'll enjoy that much adrenaline running through your veins if you take the risk and get this awesome quality briefcase, but I'm not saying that you won't either.
 Believe me, you'll love it and you won't regret it for a second.
 And it will give you courage and possibly more strength to do the right thing at the right time.
 Serious.